 Really, how callus can your religious beliefs make you?

 The Golden Rule must be hiding around here somewhere.

-Posted on December 14, 2012, in feminism, gay rights, psychology, reproductive rights, sexism, violence against women, women and tagged feminism, psychology, rape, reproductive rights, sexism, violence against women, women.
+Posted on December 14, 2012, in feminism, LGBT/gay rights, psychology, reproductive rights, sexism, violence against women, women and tagged feminism, psychology, rape and sexual assault, reproductive rights, sexism, violence against women, women.
 Bookmark the permalink.
-9 Comments.
+11 Comments.